6fdigital/silverstripe-tauri-update-server/Readme.md

    ]
 }
 ```
-For the request to function, you must create a `form-data` request and add your files under
+For the request to function, you must create a `form-data` request and add your files
-the field names for each artifact (field), a `MANIFEST` field serving the above json as well as
+under the field names for each artifact (field), a `MANIFEST` field serving the above
-a `TOKEN` field.
-The endpoint for adding new releases are available under `https://your.tld/release/add`.
+json as well as a `TOKEN` field.
+The endpoint for adding new releases are available
-More information about signing your builds could be found below under **Code Signing**.
+under `https://your.tld/release/add`.
+More information about signing your builds could
+be found in the next section **Code Signing**.

 ## Code Signing